apriendeau/helm/README.md

 - `repo-alias`: Helm repository alias that will be used.
 - `repo-username`: Helm repository username if authentication is needed.
 - `repo-password`: Helm repository password if authentication is needed.
+- `registry`: Helm registry that will be used.
+- `registry-username`: Helm registry username if authentication is needed.
+- `registry-password`: Helm registry password if authentication is needed.
 - `atomic`: If true, upgrade process rolls back changes made in case of failed upgrade.
 Defaults to true.

 Additional parameters: If the action is being triggered by a deployment event